onionmccabbage/reactNovDec2025/notes.md

 Editing vite.config.js for path, set port, joyUI ... imports...., base folder, export default, target proxy (for wether forecast)

+Environment set-up
+- IIS web server to publish site
+- dev-side can start and debug

 Tuesday
 - quick consolidation of what we did
 - list and iterating (key), also real challenges and architect solution